Leonidus1995/farmer-prices-forecasting/Readme.md

 and do not follow a stable linear pattern.

-The dataset contains five columns related to temperature change, each with relatively low missingness (2–3%).
+Moreover, the dataset contains five columns related to temperature change, each with relatively low missingness (2–3%).
 These gaps were imputed using the mean temperature change across countries within the same sub-region.
 Because climate trends are typically regionally consistent, sub-regional averages provide a robust and straightforward basis for filling missing values.
 For example, countries within Eastern Europe are expected to show broadly similar temperature shifts over time, making this approach appropriate.

 Once the temperature change variables were imputed, we addressed shorter gaps of one or two consecutive missing values appearing at the start, middle, or end of time series.
 In these cases, simple methods such as linear interpolation, last observation carried forward (LOCF), or next observation carried backward (NOCB) were applied.
 Even if the broader trend is nonlinear, assuming linearity across such small gaps is unlikely to introduce meaningful bias into the analysis.

-During exploratory analysis, we observed that the columns 'nitrogen_production' and 'phosphorus_production' contain numerous zero values for certain countries.
+Next, during exploratory analysis, we observed that the columns 'nitrogen_production' and 'phosphorus_production' contain numerous zero values for certain countries.
 This pattern is plausible, as smaller economies may not produce these nutrients domestically and instead rely on imports.
 To handle missing values in these columns, we established the following imputation rules:

 Rule 1: If the first non-missing value in a series is 0, all preceding missing values are set to 0.